-Changing the registration from present to absent in the middle of the academic year
+Changing registration status from present to absent in the middle of the academic year

-Registration as present can only be changed to absence during the registration periods (for the whole academic year or the autumn term only, between 2 May–15 September, or for the spring term only, between 1 December–15 January).
-Changing the registration from present to absent cannot be done in WebOodi; you must visit the service point of Student and Learning Services in person.
+Registration as present can only be changed to absence during the registration periods (for the whole academic year or the autumn term only, between 3 May – 15 September, or for the spring term only, between 1 December–15 January).
+Changing the registration status from present to absent cannot be done in the Oili registration service; you must contact the Student and Learning Services by email or by visiting the customer service desk.
 Any requests for refund for the student union membership fee must be submitted by the end of September (whole academic year or autumn term) or by the end of January (spring term).

 Registration as absent is an option for those who do not intend to complete any studies at the university.
-Those who register as absent do no have to pay the student union membership fee; however, this also means that they are not entitled to the student benefits.
+Students registering as being absent must also register within the registration period.
+Students registering as being absent cannot take any courses or sit any exams during the semester or academic year in question.
+Those who register as absent do not pay the student union membership fee and are not entitled to student benefits.

 Further information: Normative duration of studies.